-You need three visual abilities to learn to read: the ability for the eyes to work together (eye teaming) the outer muscles of the eyes to move left to right (track ing) and the inner muscles for the eyes to focus from far-sighted to near-sighted (foveal vision).
+You need three visual abilities to learn to read: the ability for the eyes to work together (eye teaming,) the outer muscles of the eyes to move left to right (track ing,) and the inner muscles for the eyes to focus from far-sighted to near-sighted (foveal vision).

-If you notice a visual challenge, another teaching tip is to use large print.
-Use one or two sentences on a page (keeping content relevant and on grade level).
+If you notice a visual challenge, another teaching tip is use books with large print.
+Look for a books with one or two sentences on a page while keeping content relevant and on grade level.
 Schools and libraries have large print books.
-Also, the text in online books can be enlarged.
-Use a bookmark blocker so the student sees one line at a time.
+Ask the children's librarian. so, the text in online books can be enlarged.
+Use a visual aid bookmark so the student sees one line at a time.